-Basic file description Statutory Provisions Retention Period [Operational] Action at end of the administrative life of the record Personal Information Operatio nal Staff Management 2.3.11 Staff training - where the training relates to children (e.g. safeguarding or other child related training) Date of the training + 40 years [This retention period reflects that the IICSA may wish to see training records as part of an investigation] SECURE DISPOSAL Yes Disciplin ary and Grievance Process es hools are in any doubt as to v sought from the Local Autho disciplinary records fall under, then HR or legal adv ce 2.3.12 Records relating to any allegation of a child protection nature against a member of staff "Keeping children safe in education Statutory guidance for schools and colleges September 2018"; "Working together to safeguard children.
-A guide to interagency working to safeguard and promote the welfare of children 2018" Until the person's normal retirement age or 10 years from the date of the allegation (whichever is the longer) then REVIEW.
+Basic file description Statutory Provisions Retention Period [Operational] Action at end of the administrative life of the record Personal Information Operatio nal Staff Management 2.3.11 Staff training - where the training relates to children (e.g. safeguarding or other child related training) Date of the training + 40 years [This retention period reflects that the IICSA may wish to see training records as part of an investigation] SECURE DISPOSAL Yes Disciplina ary and Grievance Process es

+Where schools are in any doubt as to which categories disciplinary records fall under, then HR or legal advice should be sought from the Local Authority.

+2.3.12 Records relating to any allegation of a child protection nature against a member of staff "Keeping children safe in education Statutory guidance for schools and colleges September 2018"; "Working together to safeguard children.
+A guide to inter- agency working to safe- guard and promote the welfare of children 2018" Until the person's normal retirement age or 10 years from the date of the allegation (whichever is the longer) then REVIEW.
 Note: allegations that are found to be malicious should be removed from personnel files.
 If found they are to be kept on the file and a copy provided to the person concerned UNLESS the member of staff is part of any case which falls under the terms of reference of IICSA.
-If this is the case then the file will need to be retained until IICSA enquiries are complete SECURE DISPOSAL These records must be shredded Yes 2.3.13 Disciplinary proceedings Yes tory Retention Period sions [Operational] Action at end of the administrative life of the record Personal Information -- -- -- -------------------------
+If this is the case then the file will need to be retained until IICSA enquiries are complete SECURE DISPOSAL These records must be shredded Yes 2.3.13 Disciplinary proceedings Yes

+Basic file descriptionStatutory ProvisionsRetention Period [Operational]Action at end of the administrative life of the record Personal Information --- -------------------------